dk14/wolfram-mega/docs/dsl.md

 ### Cross-currency (assets)

-DSL is not responsible for asset pairs, since asset pair is assumed to be fixed between parties per (composite) contract - you specify asset pair in matching etc. Allowing one party to have several assets in a contract is equivalent to having several parties, e.g. "alice-usd", "alice-btc".
+DSL should not be responsible for asset pairs, since asset pair is assumed to be fixed between parties per (composite) contract - you specify asset pair in matching etc. Allowing one party to have several assets in a contract is equivalent to having several parties, e.g. "alice-usd", "alice-btc".

 > Note: since Discreet relies on binary options - there is no confusion about currency.
 In "alice-usd", "bob-btc" pair - Alice always gets btc, Bob always gets usd.